KasperSkytte/tradezulu/README.md

 dialog nobody is there to answer.
 Sunday at 3am by default, and adjustable on the same page — worth changing if you trade crypto through the weekend.

-### How that actually works, and why it is a bit of a hack
+### How this actually works, and why it is a bit of a hack

 Worth knowing before you trust it with an account.